Special Functions for Heat Kernel Expansion: Problem statement

 and two properties of the Bessel function $J_1(s)$

 after the summation of (\ref{gl7}) by $k$ we obtain

 Then, using the set of formulae (\ref{g30}), (\ref{gl8}), and (\ref{g19}), we get the following relation between straight and inverse heat kernels

-Such kind of relation is quite remarkable, because it gives the way to investigate Green function decompositions.
-The rest of the paper is devoted to the study of relation (\ref{gl9}) in terms of a family of new functions.
+Such kind of relation is quite remarkable, because it gives the way to investigate Green's function decompositions.
 Especially we note that the transformation with the kernel $J_1(s)$ is the Hankel transform.
-It is very well known \cite{13} and sometimes it is used to find solutions for differential equations \cite{14}.
+It is very well known, see Ref. \cite{13}, and sometimes it is used to find solutions for differential equations, see Ref. \cite{14}.

+Now we want to describe shortly the objects, to which the rest of the paper is devoted.
+Indeed, they are connected with the study of relation (\ref{gl9}) in terms of a family of new functions, but it is a very uninformative description.
+To understand the structure of the paper we draw the following diagram:

+This scheme presents the properties described above and the ones, that will be studied further.
+First of all, at the top we have relation (\ref{K_0}) between the heat kernel $K^A(x,y;\tau)$ and the function $K(x,y;\tau)$, when $\tau\to+0$.
+Then, under $K^A(x,y;\tau)$ we can see the kernel $N^A(x,y;\tau)$.
+They are connected by the Hankel transform in the form (\ref{gl9}).
+And then, we see the Green's function $G^A(x,y)$, that can be obtained from $N^A(x,y;\tau)$, and vice versa.
+At the same time, all objects with the index $A$ are global and can be considered at any point of the manifold $M$.
+Thus, the left part of the diagram reflects the general and well-known relations from the theory of operators \cite{106}.

+Now we would like to draw attention to the right hand side of the scheme, with which we are going to work.
+First of all, we need to note that $K(x,y;\tau)$ can be considered not only as asymptotic series for $\tau\to+0$, but also as the formal series by the Seeley--DeWitt coefficients.
+As it will be shown in our paper, the Seeley--DeWitt coefficients can be used as a "basis functions", which are not mixed during the transformations by the parameter $\tau$.
+We have used the quotation marks, because the Seeley--DeWitt coefficients do not form basis in the standard sense.
+We will identify the equality of formal series by the symbol $=$, because this does not confuse.
+The equalities of other type we will comment.

+Returning to the description of the right hand side of the scheme, we can see, that we are going to obtain the Hankel transform of the function $K(x,y;\tau)$.
+The resulting object we notate by $N(x,y;\tau)$.
+As it is easy to verify, $N(x,y;\tau)$ satisfies the differential equation from (\ref{eqgreen}) in the domain $U$, but not the integral equation (\ref{eqN}).
+It is connected with the fact, that the information about the manifold from $M\setminus U$ gets lost, and only local data, from $U$, remains.
+In the same way we can consider the kernel $N(x,y;\tau)$ for small values of the proper time, and obtain coefficient near the first degree of $\tau$, which we notate by $G(x,y)$, and the coefficient near $\tau^k$, where $k\geqslant 2$, which we notate by $G_{k}(x,y)$.
+Thus, all the objects on the right hand side inherit only local information in $U$.

+Unlike the left side, where we had on the bottom line only one Green's function, on the right side additionally we have the set $\{G_{k}(x,y)\}_{k\geqslant 2}$, because they can not be represented as a $k$-fold convolution of $G(x,y)$.
+But they are connected by the differential operator in the following way

+After the description of the scheme we can formulate the main aim of our work.
+We are going to define functions of a special type, that allows us to describe the decompositions for functions from the right hand side of the scheme.
+Such kind of decompositions are quite remarkable, and have a number of applications in theoretical physics, see Section \ref{apl}.

+We are going to call $G(x,y)$ a Green's function instead of the local fundamental solution.
+We hope this does not mislead the reader, because in the rest of the paper we have only objects without $A$.

 Also in the following we are going to omit the arguments $x,y\in U$ of the functions mentioned above, except in cases where it is necessary.
 Therefore, we have the following reductions: